 Immatics is committed to developing its ACTengine® programs with the goal of delivering the potential benefits of its innovative science to cancer patients as soon as possible.
 At the same time, in order to achieve the best outcomes for cancer patients in the longer term, Immatics strives to enhance the tolerability, potency and ease of use of its product candidates.
 To accomplish these goals, Immatics has taken the following steps:

-Aside from improving commercially compatible manufacturing of autologous ACT, Immatics aims to decrease the cost of goods and to reach patients more quickly with its off-the-shelf cell therapy, ACTallo®.
+Aside from improving commercially compatible manufacturing of autologous ACT, Immatics aims to further increase commercial attractiveness and to reach patients more quickly with its next-generation off-the-shelf cell therapy approach, ACTallo®.

-Immatics believes that its pool of more than 200 prioritized targets combined with the capability to develop the right TCRs offers a possibly unique foundation to develop treatments for almost any patient in an efficient and cost-effective manner.
+Immatics believes that its pool of more than 200 prioritized cancer targets combined with its capability to discover and develop the right TCRs generates a long-term and offers a possibly unique foundation to develop cancer treatments for almost any patient at any disease stage in an efficient and cost-effective manner.

 Off-the-shelf Adoptive Cell Therapy

-The rigid stroma and the immunosuppressive microenvironment of solid tumors pose a significant challenge for T cell accessibility and activity.
-Targeting this compartment could provide a novel approach for the treatment of many solid tumors either as single attack or as part of a multi-TCT-T concept.
-Immatics’ fourth ACTengine® program IMA204 is directed against COL6A3 exon 6, a novel tumor stroma target identified and validated by Immatics’ XPRESIDENT® technology platform.
+The rigid stroma and the immunosuppressive microenvironment of solid tumors play a crucial role in tumor initiation, progression and metastasis by providing a defensive layer against the body’s immune system and pose a significant challenge for T cell accessibility and activity.
+Targeting this compartment could provide a novel approach for the treatment of many solid tumors either as single attack or as part of a next-generation multi-TCR-T concept targeting both tumor and stroma simultaneously.
+Immatics’ ACTengine® program IMA204 is directed against COL6A3 exon 6, a novel tumor stroma target identified and validated by Immatics’ XPRESIDENT® technology platform.
 COL6A3 exon 6 is highly expressed in the stroma of a variety of solid tumors.
 Thus, IMA204 is designed to disrupt the tumor’s protective microenvironment in order to make a therapeutic impact.